Shrey719/Venus/docs/tar.md

 The page is structured similar to what a real site should be structured as, to increase the value until text is extracted, to bump the prices of an attacker

 # Javascript to waste cpu cycles
 The reasoning for this is to introduce a minimal cost into the CPU, if the attacker dares to enable javascript
+I hope putting Math.sqrt(2) will be a big ol pain in the ass among other things, we will see